ossobv/proxmove/README.rst

     [pve:the-new-cluster]
     api=https://user@pve:PASSWORD@the-new-cluster.com:443

-And then it needs configuration for the storage devices.
-They are expected to be reached over SSH.
+Next, it needs configuration for the storage devices.
+They are expected to be reachable over SSH; both from the caller and from each other (using SSH-agent forwarding).

 The following defines two storage devices for the *banana-cluster*, one shared and one local to *node1* only.